funilrys/PyFunceble/docs/components/execution-time.rst

 How does it work?
 -----------------

-It shows the exection time on screen (:code:`stdout`) and into the :code:`output/logs/percentage/percentage.txt` if :code:`show_percentage` is activated.
+It shows the exection time on screen (:code:`stdout`) and at the end of the :code:`output/logs/percentage/percentage.txt` file if :code:`show_percentage` is activated.

 How to use it?
 --------------